-Rudolf Steiner agreed on the importance of this inner work not only to benefit the self, but to benefit students as an educator, saying simply, “You will not be good teachers if you focus only on what you do and not upon who you are.”
+Rudolf Steiner believed inner work was an essential practice for those guiding children to reach their full potential.
+He stated, “You will not be good teachers if you focus only on what you do and not upon who you are.”

-For Steiner, inner work was about knowing a higher self and it took practice, specifically practicing six capacities: “Control of the direction of thought; control of the impulses of will; calmness in joy and sorrow; positiveness in judging the world; impartiality in our attitude toward life, and inner harmony.”
+The third quality, relating to practicing six capacities, is done to “Control of the direction of thought; control of the impulses of will; calmness in joy and sorrow; positiveness in judging the world; impartiality in our attitude toward life, and inner harmony.”